Theragatha - The Verses of the Senior Monks

 I know the passing away and rebirth of beings,

-Their coming and going,
+their coming and going,

-Their lives in this state and that.
+their lives in this state and that.

-918I’ve attended on the teacher
+918I’ve served the teacher

-And fulfilled the Buddha’s instructions.
+and fulfilled the Buddha’s instructions.

 The heavy burden is laid down,